stefan-karlsson/aviene/.github/instructions/typescript.instructions.md

 - Prefer type over interface for type aliases
 - Use readonly for immutable properties
 - Use adjective-first naming for types: describe capabilities before the entity (e.g., LengthCheckable, not CheckableLength).
+- Omit explicit return types for functions and methods when TypeScript can infer them

 ## Modern JavaScript